4th Annual Chattanooga Festival Of Black Arts & Ideas: Juneteenth Independence Day

 Date: Saturday, June 19

 We always begins this celebration with a reading of the Emancipation Proclamation by a notable Black Chattanoogan.
 This year’s reader will be Chattanooga City Councilwoman Demetrus Coonrod.
 Together we all sing the Negro National Athem, "Lift Every Voice and Sing".
 The Celebration will continue with professionally staged musical performances, tailgating, spoken word, field games, and a DJ dance party.
 Ole School, New Schools and ALL Schools; frats and sorors.
-Whose got the best potato salad, BBQ and banana pudding?
+Whose got the best potato salad, BBQ (NO PORK) and banana pudding?
 Bring your lawn chairs, coolers, grills, tents and stay all day.
 Arts and Black business vendors will be present.
 This event is Free and open to the public

 Date: Sunday, June 20